alice-i-cecile/rust-variadics-background/src/implementation-proposals/proposals.md

 - **should** be able to meet all of the **important** features
 - it **would be nice** if they were able to meet all of the nice-to-have features

-Proposals that only implement variadic functions or only implement variadic generics are welcome: we can always mix and match solutions.
+Proposals that only implement variadic functions, variadic tuples or variadic generics are welcome: we can always mix and match solutions.

 If you have additions to or small optional changes to an existing proposal, please [make a PR](https://github.com/alice-i-cecile/rust-variadics-background) amending it, rather than creating an entirely new proposal.